saulgreenberg/FFMETestApp/README.md

 ### 3. FFmpeg 8.x Windows shared DLLs

-The project **does not ship** the FFmpeg binaries.
-You must obtain them separately and place them in `FFMETestApp\ffmpegbin\`.
+The project **does ship** the FFmpeg binaries.
+If for some reason you want to get them yourself (e.g., if there is a later version) you must obtain them separately and place them in `FFMETestApp\ffmpegbin\`.
 The build copies everything in that folder to the output directory automatically.

-#### Which DLLs are required
+#### Which FFmpeg DLLs are required

-Place exactly these seven files in `FFMETestApp\ffmpegbin\`:
+These seven files must be available in `FFMETestApp\ffmpegbin\`:

 ```
 avcodec-62.dll